chuckhousley/chuckhousley.github.io/_posts/2015-03-06-keyboard-roll-call.md

 > Typing on it is a nightmare with an actuation force of 30 cN.
 > Even leaving my fingers resting on a key would trigger the switch.
 > I would look away from what I was typing and look back to "ffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffff" more than once.
-> Elsewhere on the internet, Cherry MYs have been described as "typing on wet newspaper" and "prodding a dead octopus", and I agree 100 percent
+> Elsewhere on the internet, Cherry MYs have been described as "typing on wet newspaper" and "prodding a dead octopus", and I agree 100 percent.
 > The Esc and arrow keys are currently on my CODE Tenkeyless, just a little personalization.

 **Packard Bell whatever rubber dome**